AlfredoJSpera/react-vite-ts-template/README.md

 -   Save/Edit/Delete custom themes (**optional**)

 > [NOTE]
-> If you don't want or need custom theming, you should delete all lines marked from `//!
-Delete if unnecessary` to `//! ---------------------` in these files:
+> If you don't want or need custom theming, you should:
 >
+> -   Be sure to clear the localStorage for the webapp
-> -   `src/hooks/useTheme.ts`
+> -   Delete the `src/hooks/useTheme.ts` hook
+> -   Delete the `src/components/ThemeSwitcher.tsx` component
+> -   Use (and rename if necessary) the `src/hooks/useThemeWithoutCustom.ts` hook
+> -   Use (and rename if necessary) the `src/components/ThemeSwitcherWithoutCustom.tsx` component
-> -   `public/theme-loader.js`
+> -   Delete all lines marked from `//!
+Custom Theme Only` to `//! ---------------------` in `public/theme-loader.js`

 ## How the Flash of Unstyled Content fix works